 Marks for resubmissions will be subject to capping in the following way.
-A pre-resubmission Module Aggregate will be calculated using the failed mark(s):
+A pre-resubmission module aggregate will be calculated using the failed mark(s):

-- If the pre-resubmission Module Aggregate was below the pass mark then the resubmission can improve the Module Aggregate Mark up to the pass mark only. - If the pre-resubmission Module Aggregate was above the pass mark then the resubmission cannot improve the Module Aggregate Mark.
-The Module Aggregate is capped at the pre-submission aggregate.
+If the pre-resubmission module aggregate was below the pass mark then the resubmission can improve the module aggregate mark up to the pass mark only.
+If the pre-resubmission module aggregate was above the pass mark then the resubmission cannot improve the module aggregate mark.
+The module aggregate is capped at the pre-resubmission aggregate.

-- Certificate of Higher Education in Human Communication

-- Diploma of Higher Education in Human Communication - Ordinary Degree in Human Communication (unclassified Level 6 award) - Ordinary Degree in Human Communication (Including Placement Year) (unclassified Level 6 award) - Ordinary Degree in Human Communication (Including Year Abroad) (unclassified Level 6 award) - BSc (Hons) in Human Communication (classified Level 6 award) - To be eligible for the BSc (Hons) in Human Communication students must undertake 360 credits for the BSc (Hons) in Speech and Language Therapy, passing all core modules except for either HS332: Placement 3 or HS340: Professional Enquiry Proposal. - BSc (Hons) in Human Communication (Including Placement Year) (classified Level 6 award) - To be eligible for the BSc (Hons) in Human Communication (including Placement Year) students must undertake 480 credits for the BSc (Hons) in Speech and Language Therapy (including Placement Year), passing all core modules except for either HS332: Placement 3 or HS340: Professional Enquiry Proposal. - BSc (Hons) in Human Communication (Including Year Abroad) (classified Level 6 award) - To be eligible for the BSc (Hons) in Human Communication (including Year Abroad) students must undertake 480 credits for the BSc (Hons) in Speech and Language Therapy (including Year Abroad), passing all core modules except for either HS332: Placement 3 or HS340: Professional Enquiry Proposal.
+- Certificate of Higher Education in Human Communication - Diploma of Higher Education in Human Communication - Ordinary Degree in Human Communication (unclassified Level 6 award) - Ordinary Degree in Human Communication (Including Placement Year) (unclassified Level 6 award) - Ordinary Degree in Human Communication (Including Year Abroad) (unclassified Level 6 award) - BSc (Hons) in Human Communication (classified Level 6 award)

+To be eligible for the BSc (Hons) in Human Communication students must undertake 360 credits for the BSc (Hons) in Speech and Language Therapy, passing all core modules except for either HS332: Placement 3 or HS340: Professional Enquiry Proposal.

+- BSc (Hons) in Human Communication (Including Placement Year) (classified Level 6 award)

+To be eligible for the BSc (Hons) in Human Communication (including Placement Year) students must undertake 480 credits for the BSc (Hons) in Speech and Language Therapy (including Placement Year), passing all core modules except for either HS332: Placement 3 or HS340: Professional Enquiry Proposal.

+BSc (Hons) in Human Communication (Including Year Abroad) (classified Level 6 award)

+To be eligible for the BSc (Hons) in Human Communication (including Year Abroad) students must undertake 480 credits for the BSc (Hons) in Speech and Language Therapy (including Year Abroad), passing all core modules except for either HS332: Placement 3 or HS340: Professional Enquiry Proposal.